Frequently Asked Questions

 What is the POST Promise, and why is it important?

 The POST Promise signifies a commitment to implement and practice the five key steps to workplace safety, helping to prevent the spread of COVID-19.
-Communicating participation informs customers, and the employees of a business, that the business is taking part in a collective solution designed to help Canadians confidently and safely take the first steps back into public spaces and the workplace.
+Communicating participation informs customers, and the employees of a business, that the business is taking part in a collective solution designed to help Canadians confidently and safely shop and work in local businesses during the COVID-19 pandemic.

 What steps are being implemented as part of the program?